-As appropriate, the Company continuously adapts its internal documents to ensure sustainable operations across all business segments where this is relevant.
-The Company has recognized the importance of implementing a sustainable financing policy in its investment processes and is committed to integrating sustainable financing into its business strategy, considering its duty to act in the best interests not only of clients but also of the community as a whole.
-With the aim of assessing the materiality of the investment portfolio in the context of the impact of climate transition risks, an analysis was conducted in 2023 based on the distribution of the Company's total investments according to the NACE classification of economic activities.
+With the aim of assessing the materiality of the investment portfolio in the context of the impact of climate transition risks, an analysis was conducted in 2024 based on the distribution of the Company's total investments according to the NACE classification of economic activities.
 This analysis involved a methodology based on Climate Policy Relevant Sectors (CPRSs), which allows for sector allocation based on the use of the NACE classification of economic activities into nine classes, six of which are exposed to potential transition risks (fossil fuels, infrastructure (electricity production), energy-intensive investments, real estate, transportation, and agriculture), while the remaining three represent sectors that are only indirectly related to transition risk or are less significant (such as the financial sector and state exposure).
-This classification is based on greenhouse gas emissions, roles in energy supply chains, and the classification of so-called carbon leakage risk.1
+This classification is based on greenhouse gas emissions, roles in energy supply chains, and the classification of so-called carbon leakage risk.

-As at December 31, 2023, the share of the Company's investments in six climate policy relevant sectors (CPRSs) in its total investments was 9.4%, indicating a very low proportion of investments in CPRS sectors and contributing to assessments of low materiality (or immateriality) of the Company's climate change risks from this aspect of investment.
+As at December 31, 2024, the share of the Company's investments in six climate policy relevant sectors (CPRSs) in its total investments was 12.6% (under SII principles), indicating a low proportion of investments in CPRSs and contributing to assessments of low materiality (or immateriality) of the Company's climate change risks from this aspect of investment.

 Physical risks connected with climate change are evident through various indicators, one of them being increased frequency and/or intensity of extreme weather, such as floods, droughts, heatwaves or storms, which increase acute risks and the risks of the negative consequences of such events.
-The effects of climate change and the events it could lead to are analysed as part of its ORSA process, trying to incorporate them in the Company products, while at the same time taking into consideration the observed patterns of storms, hail, flooding and drought periods.
+The effects of climate change and the events it could cause or trigger are very closely monitored, with a view to incorporate them in the Company products, while at the same time taking into consideration the observed patterns of storms, hail, flooding and drought periods.